 It has a well-deserved reputation for being dangerous because of unpredictable snowstorms and blizzards, and driving under these conditions, can be extremely challenging.
 Even in summer you can confront with snowy days.
 Its weather varies widely and the road may be closed due to dangerous conditions even though most of Hawai`i is warm and sunny!
 A calm sunny day may quickly become treacherous with hurricane force winds and blizzard conditions.The wind is usually quite strong at mountain areas.
 High winds blow here all year long.
 Summit winds above 120 mph are not uncommon.
 Temperatures here in the winter are brutally cold.
 Snowstorms have even occurred during the summer months.
 Below freezing temperatures, high humidity, snow flurries, and ice are common.
 When conditions are too dangerous, the road is closed to ensure everyone's safety.
 The road is re-opened as soon as the weather and the roads are safe again.

 Due its unique location and the climb in elevation over thousands of feet, and passing through remote areas, it is important when driving in these conditions to be prepared.
 Only true 4-wheel drive vehicles with low range travel beyond the Visitor Information Station.
 About 300 yards beyond the station, the pavement ends and the next 4 and a half miles are a steep graded-gravel road.
 You should consult with your rental vehicle company or contract for a Mauna Kea Specific clause.
 Many rental companies do not allow their vehicles to continue on the summit even if they are 4-wheel drive.
+It’s one of the hardest and most epic climbs you can ride on two wheels.

 Starting from the turnoff from Saddle Road, the ascent is 19.36 km long.
 Over this distance, the elevation gain is 2.146 meters.
 The average percentage is 11 % but there are sections up to 17%.
 Anyone in poor health should consult their physician before planning a visit to Mauna Kea.
 We do not recommend anyone who is pregnant to go further than the VIS.
 People under the age of 16 should not go any further because their bodies are still developing and they are affected more rapidly when going to a high altitude.
 If you plan to scuba dive, do not plan to go up to the summit within 24 hours after your dive.
 Furthermore, we do not recommend anyone with a heart or respiratory problem to travel above the Visitor Information Station.